WilliamDespres/the-compiler/README.md

 # TheCompiler

-M1 project written with 2 classmates that consists in a compiler for an abstract pile machine.
+M1 project - a compiler for an object-oriented language, for an abstract pile machine.

 ## Usage